alegonz/baikal/README.md

 model = Model([x1, x2], y, y_t)
 ```

+### The pitch

+With **baikal** you can

+- build non-linear pipelines effortlessly;
+- handle multiple inputs and outputs;
+- nest pipelines;
+- use prediction probabilities or any other kind of output as inputs to other steps in the pipeline;
+- query intermediate outputs, easing debugging;
+- freeze/unfreeze steps that do not require fitting;
+- define and add custom steps easily.

+All with boilerplate-free, readable code.

 ### Why baikal?

 The pipeline above (to the best of the author's knowledge) cannot be easily built using [scikit-learn's composite estimators API](https://scikit-learn.org/stable/modules/compose.html#pipelines-and-composite-estimators) as you encounter some limitations: